SciTools/conda-gitenv/README.md

 Notes
 -----

 * If using ``conda-env-tracker`` on a local git repository, it will not be possible to push changes to a branch which is checked out.
   In these situations it is safest to put your local repo into "detached head" mode (one option ``git checkout --detach``).

 * Assumes a basic approach of merge and fix, rather than verify before merge.
-To mitigate this concern, the labels concept allows us to point to a tagand would not break if we merged something erroneously.
+To mitigate this concern, the labels concept allows us to point to a tag, which would not break if we merged something erroneously.